Brian Patten

 Brian Patten (7 February 1946 – 29 September 2025) was an English poet and author.
 He came to prominence in the 1960s as one of the Liverpool poets, and wrote primarily lyrical poetry about human relationships.
-His famous works included "Little Johnny's Confession", "The Irrelevant Song", "Vanishing Trick", "Emma's Doll", and "Impossible Parents".
+His famous works included Little Johnny's Confession, The Irrelevant Song, Vanishing Trick, Emma's Doll, and Impossible Parents.

 Life

 Patten was born in Bootle, Lancashire, on 7 February 1946, to Arthur and Stella Patten.
 His parents separated shortly after, and he went to live with his grandparents in Wavertree, south Liverpool.
 He was schooled at Sefton Park Secondary Modern in the Smithdown Road area, where his early poetic writing was encouraged.
 He left school at 15 and began work for The Bootle Times writing a column on popular music.
 At the age of 18, he moved to Paris, France, where he lived rough for a time, earning money by writing poems in chalk on the pavements.

 Together with another two Liverpool poets, Roger McGough and Adrian Henri, Patten published The Mersey Sound in 1967.
 One of the best-selling poetry anthologies of modern times, The Mersey Sound aimed to make poetry accessible to a broader audience.
 It has been described as "the most significant anthology of the twentieth century".

 Together with Henri and McGough, Patten was awarded the Freedom of the City of Liverpool in 2001.
 He received the Cholmondeley Award for poetry in 2002, and he was elected a Fellow of the Royal Society of Literature in 2003.

 From 1970 to 1975, Patten was in a relationship with Mary Moore, the daughter of artist Henry Moore; his collection The Irrelevant Song is dedicated to her.
-From 1994 he was in a relationship with travel writer Linda Cookson.
+From 1994 he was in a lasting and committed relationship with travel writer Linda Cookson, to whom he dedicated several books and a series of love poems.
 The pair married in 2015 and lived in Dittisham, Devon.
+She was by his bedside at his death.